mwcraig/ccd-as-book/_build/03-06-Combine-darks-for-use-in-later-calibration-steps.md

 ```

-### Result
+### Result for Example 1

-A single calibrated 300 second dark image and the combined 300 second image are shown below.
+A single calibrated 300 second dark image and the combined 300 second image are
+shown below.